SilentWalker/cloudflare-ddns-nodejs/README.md

 # CLOUDFLARE-DDNS-NODEJS

-Automatically set your local ip in cloudflare dns record, the record will update every 5 minues
+Automatically set your local ip in cloudflare dns record, the record will be updated every 5 minutes

 ## Authentication methods